PLC Ladder Programming Training Course

 Course Customization Options

-- Customized course versions are available based on specific RTU hardware models or control environments.
+- Customized course versions are available, tailored to specific RTU hardware models or control environments.

 Smart Robots for Developers

-84 HoursA Smart Robot is an Artificial Intelligence (AI) system capable of learning from its environment and experiences, enhancing its abilities based on the acquired knowledge.
-These robots can work alongside humans, collaborating and learning from their actions.
-They are adept at both manual tasks and cognitive functions.
-Beyond physical robots, Smart Robots can also exist as software applications within a computer, with no physical components or interactions.
+84 HoursA Smart Robot is an Artificial Intelligence (AI) system capable of learning from its environment and experiences, enhancing its capabilities through accumulated knowledge.
+These robots can collaborate with humans, working alongside them and learning from their behavior.
+Beyond performing manual labor, they are equipped to handle cognitive tasks as well.
+In addition to physical robots, Smart Robots can also exist purely as software applications on a computer, without any moving parts or physical interaction with the world.

-In this instructor-led, live training, participants will explore various technologies, frameworks, and techniques for programming mechanical Smart Robots.
-They will then apply this knowledge to complete their own Smart Robot projects.
+In this instructor-led live training, participants will explore the various technologies, frameworks, and techniques for programming different types of mechanical Smart Robots, applying this knowledge to complete their own Smart Robot projects.

-The course is structured into four sections, each comprising three days of lectures, discussions, and hands-on robot development in a live lab setting.
-Each section concludes with a practical, hands-on project to reinforce the participants' newly acquired skills.
+The course is divided into 4 sections, each consisting of three days of lectures, discussions, and hands-on robot development in a live lab environment.
+Each section concludes with a practical hands-on project to allow participants to practice and demonstrate their acquired knowledge.

 The target hardware for this course will be simulated in 3D through simulation software.
 The ROS (Robot Operating System) open-source framework, along with C++ and Python, will be used for programming the robots.